Howard Andrew Knox: Civilian career

 Knox continued to show interest in psychology in his next article, also published in 1913.
 In this article he wrote about a case he had seen in Sheffield, a man who had persistent persecutory delusions.
 Knox stated that for a period of time, he had listened to this man recount his delusions and wrote down the details in his notebook.
 After a period of time, the man appeared to recover; and Knox believed that by writing down his delusions, he had validated the patient which contributed to his improvement.

-In October 1911, Knox attempted to rejoin the army and applied to the office of the surgeon general for readmission.
+In October 1911, Knox attempted to rejoin the Army and applied to the office of the surgeon general for readmission.
 His application was received in 1912, but his application was not well received.
-Although it is not clear precisely why Knox fell out of favor of the army, there are several possibilities.
+Although it is not clear precisely why Knox fell out of favor of the Army, there are several possibilities.
 It is possible that his discovery and reported treatment of rampant venereal disease while at Fort Hancock was frowned upon, as at the time venereal disease was quite stigmatizing and his treatment of it might have been considered immoral.
 It is also possible that the rapid dissolution of his marriage to Marion, and quick remarriage to Gladys, painted him as an unreliable man.
-In any case, he was not permitted readmission to the army.
+In any case, he was not permitted readmission to the Army.

 Nevertheless, he did find success in another branch of the government.
-In October 1911, in addition to reapplying to the army, Howard also applied to the Public Health and Marine Hospital Service.
+In October 1911, in addition to reapplying to the Army, Knox also applied to the Public Health and Marine Hospital Service.
 Officers were only selected from the pool of applicants twice per year, so it was not until April 1912 that he went before a board of examiners.
 Knox scored an average of 84.99 percent, which led to his appointment with the Public Health and Marine Hospital Service in New York City.
 In May he was assigned to work in the immigration station at Ellis Island.